 The challenges and our response

 Drought is one of two plagues that challenge Africa’s oldest independent country, leaving an estimated 7.9 million people in need of food assistance for their survival.
-Ethiopia’s second challenge stems from a large and growing refugee population that has been forced to flee armed conflict in neighbouring countries, including Somalia and South Sudan.
+Ethiopia’s second challenge stems from a large and growing refugee population that has been forced to flee armed conflict in neighboring countries, including Somalia and South Sudan.

 International Medical Corps is providing important aid to address both these crises, including primary healthcare, mental health care and psychosocial support, nutrition, safe drinking water and hygiene assistance.
-We also administer a successful development program to improve the quality and diversity of the household diet by supporting livestock ownership.
+We also administer a successful development program to improve the quality and diversity of household diet by supporting livestock ownership.